usnistgov/FIPS201/_FIPS201/introduction.md

 mechanism.[^CHUID] The VIS authentication mechanism ([Section 6.2.6](authentication.md#s-6-2-6)) has been deprecated as a stand-alone authentication mechanism, but it could still be used in conjunction with other authentication mechanisms.

-In the case of deprecated features on PIV Cards, such as the authentication key map, magnetic stripe, and bar codes, existing PIV Cards with the deprecated features remain valid, however, new PIV Cards SHOULD NOT include the deprecated features.
+In the case of deprecated features on PIV Cards, such as the magnetic stripe and bar codes, existing PIV Cards with the deprecated features remain valid.
+However, new PIV Cards SHOULD NOT include the deprecated features.

 [^CHUID]: The CHUID data element has not been removed and continues to be mandatory.